Ceremony (Silko novel): Reception

-Ceremony has been well received by readers, and received significant attention from academics, scholars, and critics.
+Ceremony has been well received by readers and received significant attention from academics, scholars, and critics.
 It is widely taught in university courses, as part of American Indian studies, American studies, history, religious studies, and literature courses.

+Frank MacShane wrote in The New York Times Book Review that Ceremony is one of the most realized works of fiction devoted to Indian life that has been written in this country, and it is a splendid achievement.

 Poet Simon J. Ortiz has lauded Ceremony as a "special and most complete example of affirmation and what it means in terms of Indian resistance."

 Denise Cummings, Critical Media & Cultural Studies professor at Rollins College, has described Ceremony as a novel which "immediately challenges readers with a new epistemological orientation while altering previously established understandings of the relationship between reader and text."

 Silko received the American Book Award for Ceremony in 1980.

+The Encyclopedia Britannica describes Ceremony as "a seminal work of Native literature."

 Influence on Indigenous writers

 Ceremony is considered to be a key publication in what is known as the Native American Renaissance.
 This renaissance is a term coined by American literary critic Kenneth Lincoln in his book by the same title and describes the significant increase in fictional literary works published by Native American authors in the United States since the late 1960s.
 Published in 1977, Silko's Ceremony was influential in providing a historical perspective of the Laguna Pueblo and the consequences of World War II on indigenous people who served in the United States military.
 Ceremony is thought to be part of the First Wave of contemporary American Indian literature, in which stories contain themes of a return to reservation life and tradition, as well as ceremonies and the rituals of tribal people.
 Tayo's reconciliation with his heritage and identity fit into those classification, and those themes "serve as exemplars of the desire felt by native people to return to the old ways and to live lives of tribal sovereignty and the exploration and desire for discovery/recovery of identity, both individual and collective."
 Tayo's return to reservation life is fraught with his struggles with post-traumatic-stress-disorder, as well as his experiences and observations on the modern horrors of poverty and alcoholism that have affected his friends and family.
 In contrast, Silko shares poems and Laguna creation legends that keep the story grounded in tradition.

-Since the publication of Ceremony, author Leslie Marmon Silko has achieved much acclaim within Native American literary communities.
 In 1994, Silko was awarded a Lifetime Achievement Award from the Native Writers Circle of the Americas.